 Assessment

-Your final mark for each module is determined half by coursework and half by examination
+• Your final mark for each module is determined by coursework

 Fees and funding